AndyCYao/personal_webpage/content/courses/cmpt307.md

 	pop / print the stack , this is the topological sort.

-Version 2 From Class
+__Version 2 From Class__

-Find a node v with no incoming edge and order it first 'Delete' v from graph G
+1. Find a node v with no incoming edge and order it first

+2. 'Delete' v from graph G
 	Recursively Compute a topological ordering of G - {v}
 		append this order after v

+---

 ## Shortest Path Problems

 ### Dijkstra's Algorithm (DA)
-Greedy algorithm takes the best best choice with information available. and does not adjust it even if theres new information.
+Greedy algorithm takes the best choice with information available. and does not adjust it even if theres new information.
 Dijkstra's algo is greedy because it has an initial set S of shortest path, and every round, it adds to it given the info. at the time, but does not remove from S.

 This algorithm maintains the invariant that

-for each node in S, d(u) is the length of the shortest path from root to u
+`for each node in S, d(u) is the length of the shortest path from root to u`

-*Proof Of Correctness*
+### Proof Of Correctness

-### Efficient Implementation of DA
+#### Efficient Implementation of DA
 1. Use a Min Priority Queue to the nodes not in S , organize by their distance.
 2. explicity maintain each unexplore node's distance instead of computing the formula.